erigones/esdc-docs/user-guide/network/nictag.rst

 .. note:: Overlay NIC tags are special because they are created based on the ``overlay_rules.json`` file.
 Once the first VM that uses overlay is created, overlay spawns into life.

+.. seealso:: Overlays NIC tags are related to VXLAN configuration in :ref:`virtual networks <networks>`.

 Adding normal/aggr NIC Tag
 --------------------------